 Rather than serving as a substitute for in-person check-ins, performance management technology provides a platform for agile goal-setting and equips managers with a more complete view of employee progress.
 Leading platforms also give HR teams the ability to capture employee feedback, peer assessments and other insights in real-time, creating a technological foundation for a continuous feedback culture.

 HighGround is the leader in providing the necessary technology for companies to create high-performing, highly engaged cultures built on a continuous feedback approach.
-Discover how a cloud-based performance management platform can revolutionize your organization’s approach to employee development with our whitepaper, “Beyond the Annual Review.”
+Discover how a cloud-based performance management platform can revolutionize your organization’s approach to real-time performance management with our whitepaper, “Beyond the Annual Review.”